 But don’t take our word for it take a look at our online prospectus.
 Visit our year group pages to get an overview of what the children are learning.
 Come and meet us and our children.
 See for yourself.

-If you would like to attend any of the above events please book by either telephoning our office on 01371 872340 or e-mailing us at email@example.com.
+Our open events have been very popular to date and our next one is now full.
+If you would like a tour of the school please telephone our office on 01371 872340 or e-mail us at email@example.com.